ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/01/pgs_ss23_01_mircea.md

 ### Task 01.01

 * Which of the chapter topics given in the syllabus are of most interest to you?
 Why?
-I'm excited about learning how to use "Noise" to make simulations look more natural and unpredictable.
+<br> I'm excited about learning how to use "Noise" to make simulations look more natural and unpredictable.
 The concept generally fascinates me as it provides a way to add randomness and complexity to simulations, creating more organic and natural-looking results.
 Also the chapter "Dynamics" seems very interesting for me, as it can make objects move and behave in a more realistic way.

 * Are there any further topics in regard to procedural generation and simulation that would interest you?
-I think the class has got everything covered.
+<br> I think the class has got everything covered.

 * Which tool would you personally prefer to use for the practical tasks (e.g. Houdini, Unreal, Unity, Maya, Blender, JavaScript, p5, GLSL, ...)?
-I am very much looking forward to Unreal.
+<br> I am very much looking forward to Unreal.

 * How would you rate your level of experience with Unreal Engine?
     * [x] Novice